MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rowrankminfunction.md

 `row_rank_min` `(` *Term* `)`

-* *Term* is is an expression indicating the value to consider for the rank.
+* *Term* is an expression indicating the value to consider for the rank.
 The rank is the minimal row number for *Term*.

 ## Returns